D Hwang: Biography

 His interest in film and video began in 1994 to 2003, D Hwang was involved with the production of films and music videos, which he was a filmmaker, director and screenplay writer for the entertainment industry.
-2012 D Hwang is very much involved with the film industry of South Korea.
+2012 D Hwang is involved with the film industry of South Korea.

-D Hwang obtained his BFA in 1997 from New York, Parsons The New School for Design.
+D Hwang obtained his BFA in 1997 from the Parsons School of Design, a division of The New School.